 Six Flags Holiday in the Park: Six Flags Magic Mountain, Santa Clarita

 Winter Wonderland meets old-fashioned Christmas meets Steampunk Christmas.
-A bit of everything for everyone.
-We met Santa, danced under falling snow, sampled the wide variety of Taste of the Park Holiday offerings.
+A bit of everything for everyone to celebrate all kinds of Christmas.
+I met Santa, danced under falling snow, sampled the wide variety of Taste of the Park Holiday offerings.
 I loved the s’mores pit to roast your marshmallow over the open fire and the lights-so many lights!

 Universal Studios: Grinchmas and Holidays at Hogwarts

-A special Who-Ville village to meet Max, the dog, and see the Grinch appear and perform, as well as light the Christmas tree every night during the season.
+Celebrating Christmas not only in Los Angeles, but in Who-Ville and Hogwarts as well.
+A special Who-Ville village to meet Max, the dog from Dr. Seuss.
+See the Grinch appear and perform.
+Grinch also lights the Christmas tree every night during the season.
 And yes, it snows.
 Also, catch the special nighttime light show projected on Hogwarts Castle.

 Disneyland Holiday Magic

-Los Angeles Arboretum Moonlight Forest Magical Lantern Art Festival begins November 9 through January 12.
-The Arboretum describes the event on its website as a family-friendly and romantic event is a great opportunity to experience the gardens in the evening. to experience the Chinese artisans from Sichuan create a night full of light and magic.
+Los Angeles Arboretum.
+The Moonlight Forest Magical Lantern Art Festival.
+The Arboretum describes the event on its website as a family-friendly and romantic event.
+It’s a great opportunity to experience the gardens in the evening.
+Also to experience the Chinese artisans from Sichuan create a night full of light and magic.

 This is probably my favorite holiday event.
-There are 10 different exhibits, along a one-mile walk, almost all are interactive and range from mystical to whimsical without any commercialism.
-If you fancy a walk in the woods, this is where you should be, amongst the twinkling lights, glowing Chinese lanterns, singing trees and color-changing ornaments.
+My favorite best place to celebrate Christmas.
+Celebrate with different kinds of exhibits.
+Along a one-mile walk, 10 exhibits almost all are interactive.
+They range from mystical to whimsical without any commercialism.
+If you fancy a walk in the woods, this is where you should be.
+Go wander amongst the twinkling lights, glowing Chinese lanterns, singing trees and color-changing ornaments.

 Los Angeles Zoo and Botanical Gardens Zoo Lights named by USA Today as one of the 10 best #ZooLights in America.
-Runs November 15 through January 4.
+Runs November through early January.

 I Want A Glamorous and/or Quirky Christmas

 Los Angeles: The Grove has a tree lighting ceremony that includes celebrity performances, fireworks and thousands of lights.
-In the Grove’s Winter Wonderland, Snow falls every night at 7 PM and 8 PM, through December 25.
+In the Grove’s Winter Wonderland, Usually, snow falls every night at 7 PM and 8 PM, through December 25.
 The Farmer’s Market is equal in its splendor and festivity.

-Church of Scientology Hollywood Family Christmas Party where at the L.Ron Hubbard Center can you see Darth Vader party with Santa Claus, and possibly spot celebrities and play in real snow.
+Church of Scientology Hollywood Family Christmas Party where at the L.Ron Hubbard Center can you see Darth Vader party with Santa Claus.
+And you can also possibly spot celebrities and play in real snow.

 Beverly Hills: Rodeo Drive and the BOLD Christmas celebration #BoldBH- a holiday pop-up event and later shopping hours on Fridays and Saturdays.
-Certain weekends bring live entertainment, carolers, Mrs.Clau’s trolley, and an Instagramable scenario photo op house.
+Certain weekends bring live entertainment, carolers, Mrs.Claus’s trolley.
+Naturally there is an Instagram-able scenario photo op house.

 For the ultimate in classical Hollywood Glamour, you will want to be invited to a holiday party at the Hollywood Athletic Club.
-Founded in 1924 by Charlie Chaplin, Cecil B De Mille, and Rudolph Valentino, this was the hottest place to be for Hollywood celebrities like John Wayne, Mae West, and Joan Crawford.
+Founded in 1924 by Charlie Chaplin, Cecil B De Mille, and Rudolph Valentino, this was the hottest place to be.
+Hollywood celebrities like John Wayne, Mae West, and Joan Crawford were frequent guests.
 In 1949, it hosted the first Emmys.